SebSK3/sbd2/README.md

 Every page in main_tape has it's own overflow page.

-Every record can point to key that should be after it.
+Every record can point to key that should be after it (we call it overflow).

 When we insert, we search for the predecessor of searched key.
 If we can't insert it directly after predecessor, then we insert it in **overflow chain**.